dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/index.md

 ---
 # Getting Started with EF Core on ASP.NET Core

 These 101 tutorials require no previous knowledge of Entity Framework Core or Visual Studio.
 They will take you step-by-step through creating a simple ASP.NET Core application that queries and saves data from a database.
-You can chose a tutorial that creates a model based on an existing database, or creates a database for you based on your model.
+You can choose a tutorial that creates a model based on an existing database, or creates a database for you based on your model.

 You can find the ASP.NET Core documentation at [docs.asp.net](https://docs.asp.net).